acdenisSK/release-maker/README.md

 ## Okay, seems interesting.
 May I use it?

 Sure, do whatever you want with it.
+To install, invoke `cargo install --git https://github.com/acdenisSK/release-maker` in your terminal.
-There's an example (example.json) file that explains the tool's input.
-To generate the output, provide a path to the input file on your storage medium.
+To generate the output, provide a path to a input file containing the changes that have occured for a release.
+You can also use standard input if you don't specifiy a path.
+Use the `--example` and `--explain` flags for understanding the input format.
+For further help, use the `--help` flag.

 [Serenity]: https://github.com/serenity-rs/serenity